Sudan, South Sudan to discuss rebel support next month

 Both economies are facing severe strain because of the loss of oil revenues, which accounted for 98 percent of South Sudan’s state income before the shutdown and were Sudan’s biggest source of revenues and foreign currency before secession.

-About 2 million people died in Sudan’s north-south civil war, which left South Sudan economically devastated and awash with guns.
-(Additional reporting by Aaron Maasho in Addis Ababa; Editing by Alison Williams)
+Some 2 million people died in Sudan’s north-south civil war, which left South Sudan economically devastated and awash with guns.

+(This story corrects translation of quote from “useful” to “extensive” in paragraph 8)

+Additional reporting by Aaron Maasho in Addis Ababa; Editing by Alison Williams